 I’m sharing my HUGE list of healthy school lunch ideas to make packing lunches EASY!
 (100+ ideas on one sheet!)
-Read below for the four components you need, and plenty of kids school lunch ideas.
+Read below for the four components you need, tips + tricks, plenty of kids school lunch ideas, and my favorite items that make packing easy.

 This healthy school lunch list (aka lunchbox download) came out of the need for answering the what to pack in school lunches question that comes up every week during the school year.